Jalil Muntaqim: Arrest and imprisonment

 Muntaqim and Albert “Nuh” Washington were arrested and charged with the May 21, 1971 killings of two NYPD officers, P.O.
 Joseph Piagentini and P.O.
 Waverly Jones.
 Muntaqim and Washington were arrested in San Francisco, reportedly with Jones' revolver in their possession.
 Muntaqim later claimed that police alleged that Muntaqim and Washington had committed the act in retaliation for the killing of George Jackson despite Jackson's death taking place 3 months after the NYPD officers were killed.
 Brothers Francisco and Gabriel Torres were arrested after police were tipped that they had been in contact with Muntaqim and Washington soon after the murders.
 A few years later in 1973, Herman Bell was arrested for unrelated robberies, but NYPD linked him to a fingerprint reportedly found at the scene.
 The first trial of the men ended in a hung jury, with the second in 1975 resulting his conviction on two counts of first-degree murder and sentenced to life imprisonment with possible parole after 22 years.
 The charges against the Torres brothers were thrown out due to lack of evidence, while Muntaqim, Washington and Bell were convicted and sentenced to 25-to-life based on new testimony by Ruben Scott, a police informant in the Black Panther Party.
 These convictions were part of a larger FBI program known as Operation NEWKILL, which aimed at casting a nationwide dragnet to track down and imprison members of the Black Liberation Army through total cooperation and sharing of information between the FBI and local police departments.

 Muntaqim remained politically active throughout his incarceration, writing theoretical texts as well as organizing with activists both inside and outside prison.
 While incarcerated, he met fellow Black revolutionaries Jamil Al-Amin and Muhammad Ahmad, who inspired him to convert to Islam and take on the name Jalil Abdul Muntaqim.
 The English translation of Muntaqim is "avenger."
 He never made a legal name change.
 He was involved in the National Prisoners Afrikan Studies Project, an organization that educates inmates on their rights.

 In 1976, he founded the National Prisoners Campaign to petition the United Nations to recognize the existence of political prisoners in the United States.
-During his 49 years of incarceration, Muntaqim and other Black Panthers imprisoned as part of Operation NEWKILL were widely described as political prisoners, including by the National Conference of Black Lawyers, the National Lawyers Guild, and the Center for Constitutional Rights.
+During his 49 years of incarceration, Muntaqim and other Black Panthers imprisoned as part of Operation NEWKILL were described as political prisoners by the National Conference of Black Lawyers, the National Lawyers Guild, and the Center for Constitutional Rights.
 The United States government does not recognize the existence of political prisoners within its borders.